Things New and Old

 a.
 Note carefully the singular purpose of these illustrations: to contrast the partial with the complete, to contrast the passing away of the partial with the permanence of that which is complete.
 To press them beyond their intended purpose is to do violence to the purpose, the text and also to the context.
 Bear this principle in mind as you try to understand the illustrations.

 b.
 "When I was a child...": the picture of a child growing up into maturity.
 The partial/incomplete state of childhood is contrasted to the relatively mature state at adulthood.
-State of childhood is equivalent to "that which is in part".
-The childhood state about many things are partial, not complete – relatively speaking.
+The state of childhood is equivalent to "that which is in part".
+The childhood state about many things is partial, not complete – relatively speaking.

 - So when the complete (adulthood) way of revelation has come, the partial (childhood) ways of revelation (knowledge, tongues, and prophecy) were abolished.
-The childhood must give way to adulthood.
-What is progressive and cumulative must come to completion, arrive at maturity.
+The childhood stage must give way to adulthood.
+What is progressive and cumulative must come to completion, and arrive at maturity.

-- 'When I became a man, I put away childish things' – childish things are things suitable and appropriate for childhood stage.
-The childish things refer to the special revelatory gifts for the apostolic church – church at its infant stage.
+- 'When I became a man, I put away childish things' – childish things are things suitable and appropriate for the childhood stage.
+The childish things refer to the special revelatory gifts for the apostolic church – the church at its infant stage.
 They are put away (abolished) when the complete revelation of God was committed to the church.

 - The partial means (knowledge, tongues, and prophecy) must give way to the complete (the Holy Scripture).